 My ideas about how to give presentations, how to teach and more importantly how I learn, have of course significantly changed over the years, as you would expect.
 This question has been posed in Unit 1 of the Connected Courses.
 Active Co-Learning in Higher Ed open course.

 JULY 6, 2016

 Moderation and leadership roles in the design and conduct of de-centred courses.
-Here are links to the three papers.
-Third paper: Bell, F.,
+Source of image: Making sense of the Rhizome Metaphor for Teaching and Learning.

 The Evolution of Cooperation

 Week 2 of Howard Rheingold’s course – Towards a Literacy of Cooperation – focuses on the evolution of cooperation.
 Populations, during the course of evolution move from being largely unco-operative to co-operative and then back to unco-operative in a cycle.
 Do you start with the big picture (as this course seems to have done) and move towards more personal practice, or do you start with personal practice and move to the big picture?

 The emergent curriculum: navigating a complex course between unguided learning and planned enculturation.
 Of course, there is plenty about Berlin that can be related to hard work and structure and agency.
 Today is my (our) wedding anniversary.

 Interestingly, Roy and I occupied very different spaces in this open course/MOOC and therefore on the map.
 Roy, for the most part, participated in the course forums.